-Definition: Biometrics refers to a group of authentication methods that are based upon a user's physical characteristics.
-There are several commonly used techniques.
-One of them is fingerprint or palm print used for identification and to control access.
+Definition: Biometrics refers authentication methods that are based upon a user's physical characteristics (e.g. fingerprint readers).
+There are several other biometric techniques.
+One of them is a whole hand print reader used for identification and to control access.
 Another device actually scans the user's retina and compares the information with that which is on file for a legitimate user.
 Also, a voice print or facial recognition software can be used to grant access.
 There are advantages and disadvantages to using biometrics, however, advances in the technology are continuing.
+Security best practices are evolving to include multi-factor authentication (e.g. a password and fingerprint-reading device.

 Return from "Biometrics" to Words [D - F]